Bendycar/QAA/QAA_Notebook.md

 0

 The R1 adapter had a huge amount of matches in R1, and none in R2.
 I ran similar commands for all other combinations for all 4 files, and found the same results.

+Given this, I read the cutadapter documentation and decided to use their paired end options.
+The details of my cutadapt command are in the cutadapt.sh bash script.